-Find our more about the key issues in the wider community/statutory sector/economy and how churches are developing their mission to these concerns.
-Includes Speakers from Birmingham City Council, Visits to Church Projects and Bus Tour to see key sites in the City, and Lunch.
+To find our more about the key issues in the wider community/statutory sector/economy and how churches are developing their mission to these concerns.
+Included Speakers from Birmingham City Council, Visits to Church Projects and Bus Tour to see key sites in the City, and Lunch.

 Annual Meeting 2013

 This year’s Annual meeting was on Monday May 13th in the Banking Hall at Wragge & Co., 55 Colmore Row, Birmingham B3 2AS.